graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 A Category is a set of fields defined by an Output type with zero or more Modifiers.
 A Category's output type must not be a Generic type.

-A Category has a default name of the Output type name with the first character changed to lowercase.
+A Category's name defaults to the Output type name with the first character changed to lowercase.

 By default an operation over a Category can specify multiple fields that are resolved in parallel but this can be changed with the following Category Options: